superseriousbusiness/gotosocial/docs/configuration/storage.md

 # String.
 API endpoint of the S3 compatible service.
 # Only required when running with the s3 storage backend.
-#
-# If your endpoint contains the bucket name, all files will be put into a
-# subdirectory with the name of `storage-s3-bucket`
-#
 # Examples: ["minio:9000", "s3.nl-ams.scw.cloud", "s3.us-west-002.backblazeb2.com"]
+# GoToSocial uses "DNS-style" when accessing buckets.
+# If you are using Scaleways object storage, please remove the "bucket name" from the endpoint address
 # Default: ""
 storage-s3-endpoint: ""